Shower Won’t Stop Running: Causes and Fixes

 5. Pull off the U-shaped cartridge from the valve body using a pair of pliers.

-8. Unwrap the new cartridge then slip it into the valve body till the very end.
-Put the nut tool on the cartridge then use it to properly align the cartridge with the valve body.
+8. Unwrap the new cartridge and slip it into the valve body until the end.
+Put the nut tool on the cartridge, then use it to properly align it with the valve body.
 The ears on the cartridge ought to be at the top and bottom.

 9. Return the U-shaped retainer clip to the valve body and snap it in place.
-Make sure there is a snap otherwise readjust the cartridge before trying again.
+Ensure there is a snap; otherwise, readjust the cartridge before trying again.

 Leave a Comment